redox-os/orbclient/README.md

 ### Troubleshooting

 * Make sure that you work with the current ```nightly``` version of Rust
-  * To make sure of that, please to use [rustup](https://github.com/rust-lang-nursery/rustup.rs)
+  * To make sure of that, please use [rustup](https://github.com/rust-lang-nursery/rustup.rs)
   * Don't forget to override your work directory with ```rustup override set nightly```
   * Don't forget to update the ```nightly``` version of Rust with ```rustup update nightly```
 * Make sure that the SDL2 library is installed on your machine : ```libsdl2-dev```